rentzsch/clicktoflash/README.markdown

 * **1.5.3**

-	* [FIX] Whitelist now checks for duplicates of sites in the whitelist, and removes them if they exist.
+	* [FIX] Whitelist now checks for duplicates, and removes them if they exist.
 This fixes crashes and hangs caused by simX's bug from 1.5b4.

 	* [CHANGE] Disables H.264 YouTube auto-play by default.